 With that said, more important than pricing or brand name, the size and fit of your boots are the most important consideration to keep in mind.
 So to help you find a pair of boots that fit your feet properly, keep reading and we’ll go over a few frequently asked questions surrounding snowboard boots.

 Snowboard boots are only part of the equation.
 It's important to get something that matches the snowboard bindings you've chosen (or the other way around - whichever you bought first).
 If the boots are too big, they'll likely not be suitable for your bindings.
-Same goes for too small boots.
+The same goes for boots that are too small.

-Generally, bindings are adjustable so they'll cater to a range of a few shoe sizes but in some cases you need to match it quite accurately.
-You can read more in binding matching in our guide to the best snowboard bindings.
+Generally, bindings are adjustable so they'll cater to a range of a few shoe sizes but in some cases, you need to match it quite accurately.
+You can read more about binding matching in our guide to the best snowboard bindings.
+While you're at it, you should also consider what binding stance and angle will match your riding style the best.

 The answer to this truly depends on how much you use your boots.
 But typically, you’ll need to replace your boots as soon as they become too soft to support your ankles, or they’re simply torn up and ripped to shreds.